This post is sponsored by Phantom Screens. I’m so thrilled to be working with them on our backyard project!

 Covering this ceiling and having the water drain from above is going to be a game changer too.
 I can’t wait to use this space which will now be dry and really make it pretty too.

 This wall will be framed in and permanent screening will be added to keep out any mosquitoes and bugs.
 We have some Plantation shutters that are going to go on this wall too and eventually a hanging bed swing will go on this wall.
-We had screws installed by the ceiling company to hang a bed in the future, a bed that Mark is planning to build.
-It might take awhile, but I think he will get to it eventually.
+We had screws installed by the ceiling company to hang a bed in the future.
 So this wall will be mostly shutters and like a regular wall with screening behind it all.